windybirth/stuff-skill/README.md

 # stuff-skill
-  This is a simple manager system based on Spring framwork.
+  This is a simple manage system based on Spring framework.

 # Technologies used
 -  Spring Boot 1.4.0